Samuel Morin: Professional

 In the closing stages of the 2016–17 NHL season, Morin was recalled by the Flyers from the American Hockey League (AHL)'s Lehigh Valley Phantoms and made his NHL debut against the New Jersey Devils on April 4, 2017.

 During the 2018 Calder Cup playoffs in the AHL, Morin suffered a season-ending knee injury.
 When Morin returned to play in 2019, he re-injured the same knee, tearing his ACL for the second time in 19 months.
 Due to his back-to-back injuries, he played very few games between 2018 and 2020.

 On December 31, 2020, the Flyers announced Morin would be trying out for a left wing position for the 2020–21 season, instead of defense.
 Morin made his debut at forward on January 30, 2021, against the New York Islanders.
 He had previously stated he was trying to model his game after Islanders' enforcer Matt Martin.

 Morin returned to the Phantoms to play defense in February and March 2021.
 He was recalled to the Flyers for the March 25 game against the New York Rangers, in which he fought Brendan Lemieux and received a $3,017.24 fine for unsportsmanlike conduct.
-In the following game, on March 27, Morin scored his first NHL goal on Rangers' goaltender Igor Shesterkin.
+In the following game, on March 27, Morin scored his first and only NHL goal on Rangers' goaltender Igor Shesterkin.

 His goal was the game-winner to break a four-game losing streak.

-On May 3, 2022, Flyers GM Chuck Fletcher announced that Morin’s playing career would be cut short by immense, unrecoverable damage to his knee.
+On May 3, 2022, Flyers general manager Chuck Fletcher announced that Morin’s playing career was over due to damage to his knee which could not be repaired to a point which allowed him to play again.
 Fletcher also said Morin would be offered a job within the organization.
+Following his retirement, Morin remained with the Flyers in a Player Development role.